-Note 3: Code 9 if there is no statement that the CEA is positive/elevated, negative/normal, and the lab value with its normal range (from which you can determine interpretation), is not documented.
+Note 3: Code 3 when a CEA value was documented in the record, but there is no statement that the CEA is positive/elevated, negative/normal, and the normal range (from which you can determine interpretation), is not documented.

-Note 4: The same laboratory test should be used to record information in CEA Pretreatment Lab Value NAACCR Data Item #3820].
+Note 4: The same laboratory test should be used to record information in CEA Pretreatment Lab Value [NAACCR Data Item #3820].

 Code Description

 0 CEA negative/normal; within normal limits

 1 CEA positive/elevated

 2 Borderline

 3 Undetermined if positive or negative (normal values not available)

 AND no MD interpretation

 7 Test ordered, results not in chart

-Code Description 8 Not applicable: Information not collected for this case (If this data item is required by your standard setter, use of code 8 will result in an edit error.)
-9 Not documented in medical record CEA (Carcinoembryonic Antigen) Pretreatment Interpretation not assessed or unknown if assessed
+8 Not applicable: Information not collected for this case

+(If this data item is required by your standard setter, use of code 8 will result in an edit error.)

+Code Description

+9 Not documented in medical record

+CEA (Carcinoembryonic Antigen) Pretreatment Interpretation not assessed or unknown if

+assessed